Eurphus/Vector-DB-Testing/README.md

   - Lack server deployment options.
 For small projects this will always be the best choice though I think.
 - PGVector
   - Performs very poorly in benchmarks for some reason.
 May not be representative of real world performance though.
 See [here](https://github.com/erikbern/ann-benchmarks)
-  - If PostreSQL database is already planned to be in use or it is practical for the given data, I have no doubt that PGVector would be the best option.
+  - If PostreSQL database is already planned to be in use, or it is practical for the given data, I have no doubt that PGVector would be the best option.
 However, I would not use the pgvector library on its own or switch to PostreSQL for it.
 - Elastic
   - Slow and clunky
+- Weaviate
+  - I had previously planned to evaluate this, but while attempting to implement this in this program I had a lot more difficulty compared to all the others.
+    - The documentation for the python client is not great at all, it wasn't crazy difficult but the lack of documentation is worrying.
+    - My use case is planning to use a managed cloud, and the WCS made me really worry.
+There does not seem to be much security, there's not even 2FA.
+I don't personally trust WCS, and it had the worst UI compared to any of the other databases.
+    - If planned to use in a docker container, Weaviate should be reconsidered and given a fair shot but for now I am not continuing to evaluate it.

 #### Currently Investigating
 - Pinecone
-- Weaviate
 - Milvus
 - QDrant